A New Way of Working for Grants

 The Australian Government is committed to working effectively with organisations to deliver valuable services for individuals, families and the community.
 This includes providing greater certainty for service providers to improve service delivery and enable them to continue to deliver the critical work that they do.

-As part of a broad plan to boost productivity and remove unnecessary red tape for community organisations, the Department of Social Services (DSS) has seven streamlined grant programmes aimed at enhancing service delivery and providing greater freedom for service providers.
+As part of a broad plan to boost productivity and remove unnecessary red tape for community organisations, the Department of Social Services (DSS) has seven streamlined grant programs aimed at enhancing service delivery and providing greater freedom for service providers.

 DSS grant arrangements include:

-- grant programmes that reflect the way community services are delivered
+- grant programs that reflect the way community services are delivered

 - longer term grant agreements where appropriate, to offer certainty in service delivery

 - a move towards a single grant agreement for each provider to reduce administrative burden

-- a streamlined approach to programme performance reporting which is mutually beneficial
+- a streamlined approach to program performance reporting which is mutually beneficial

 - simplified financial acquittal reporting to cut down on administrative costs for providers